What is Cognitive Behavioural Therapy?

 A CBT session with me is practical, collaborative, and focused on what's happening in your real life.
 We look at how your thoughts, emotions, and behaviours are connected and identify patterns that may be keeping you stuck.

-Therapy Techniques I Use: I commonly use tools such as cognitive restructuring, thought records, exploring core beliefs (the deep assumptions we carry about ourselves and others), emotion-regulation skills, and mindfulness techniques that are tailored to what works best for you.
-These coping strategies help you manage stress and develop healthier thought patterns in everyday situations.
+Therapy Techniques I Use: I commonly use tools such as cognitive restructuring, thought records, exploring core beliefs (the deep assumptions we carry about ourselves and others), emotion regulation skills, and mindfulness techniques that are tailored to what works best for you.
+These CBT techniques help you build practical skills you can use immediately to manage stress and develop healthier thought patterns in everyday situations.

-Faith-Sensitive Approach: If faith is important to you, CBT aligns well with biblical principles like taking every thought captive and aligning it with truth and God's character.
-This integration is always respectful, collaborative, and centered on what supports your healing journey.
+Faith-Sensitive Approach: If faith is important to you, I offer faith-sensitive counselling that thoughtfully integrates CBT with a Christian perspective.
+CBT aligns well with biblical principles like taking every thought captive and aligning it with truth and God's character.
+Faith in a session is always client-led and used as a support, not a requirement.

-Real Results: For example, a client came to me struggling with body image and ongoing negative self-talk.
+Real Results: A client came to me struggling with body image and ongoing negative self-talk.
 Over the course of eight weeks, we identified underlying beliefs rooted in shame and practiced developing alternative thoughts grounded in truth.
 This led to increased self-compassion, greater emotional freedom, and a more peaceful relationship with herself.

 Frequently Asked Questions About CBT